 It’s also important to understand the difference between a secure and unsecured line of credit.
 You may think that in order to get a line of credit, you’ll need to put up some form of collateral, like a house or a car.
 This is true in the case of a secured credit line – as the collateral acts as the ‘security,’ but in many cases, personal lines of credit are unsecured loans.

 An unsecured personal credit line means that the borrower does provide any property or other collateral as a condition for the loan.
 For unsecured credit, a lender may ask for references as part of your loan application to ensure they have alternate ways to obtain your contact information.

 It’s important to go over all the details of your personal line of credit so that you understand what rates and terms apply to you before agreeing to it.

 The main advantage of a line of credit is its flexibility.
-Borrowers can tailor how much they borrow at any given time to their needs, and will only have to pay interest on the amount borrowed, not on the entire approved credit limit.
+Borrowers can determine how much money they borrow at any given time based on their needs, and will only have to pay interest on the amount borrowed, not on the entire approved credit limit.
 In addition, consumers can also adjust their payments as needed based on their budget instead of being tied to a loan with a fixed end date.
-Borrowers can repay the entire outstanding balance at once, or choose to just make the minimum payment and repay the remainder when they are able to.
+Borrowers can repay the entire outstanding balance at once, or choose to just make the minimum payment and repay the remainder when they’re able to.